jayrandez/JavaAliens/MethodLookup.md

 obj call: 'myMethod' args: {'hello'. 'world'}.             obj myMethod: 'hello' et: 'world'.
 ```

 The `doesNotUnderstand` implementation uses the first selector component as a method/field name.
-The remaining selector components names are discarded, only the arguments are used.
+The remaining selector component's names are discarded, only their arguments are used.
 Newspeak-style message sends always use name calling.